- Why give to OES?

 - At times, independent schools request funds for projects that are beyond the scope of daily operations, like facilities updates or growing the endowment.
 Capital campaigns are crucial to the long-term physical, financial, athletic, and academic vitality of OES.

 - Many families also enjoy participating in our annual auction, held each March, as volunteers, sponsors, auction item donors, and attendees.
 Like the OES Fund, the auction raises funds for current-year use.
-Specifically, funds raised through the auction support faculty and staff professional development and special projects that enhance our campus and students’ learning experience.
+Specifically, funds raised through the auction support faculty and staff professional development, community engagement, and special projects that enhance our campus and students’ learning experience.
 Learn more here.

 No. Our ability to cover our annual operating expenses will always be a top priority so we hope all parents will contribute to the OES Fund and/or auction.
 During a capital campaign it is important that members of our community make a campaign donation in addition to maintaining their current annual support.
 This combination of capital campaign and annual gifts allows us to offer a world-class education in the classroom today while we focus on adding additional world-class facilities for tomorrow.
 To continue to be able to deliver the mind-opening education OES is known for, we seek charitable donations from parents, alumni, parents of alumni, grandparents, foundations, faculty, staff and friends to help OES fully realize our mission and vision.